Slangborgh16/llm-coin-flip/experiment.md

 |Flip a random coin|1.5|662|338|5.93%|
 |Flip a weighted coin|1.5|752|248|20.19%|

-For every trial, the coin was weighted in favor of heads.
+In all trials, the coin was weighted in favor of heads.
-For both temperatures tested, the prompt `Flip a coin` produced the least weighted results, followed by `Flip a random coin` and then `Flip a weighted coin`.
+For both temperatures tested, the prompt `Flip a coin` produced the least biased results, followed by `Flip a random coin` and then `Flip a weighted coin`.
 A higher temperature seems to improve the randomness of the LLM output, but it also increases the failure rate.